ember-learn/guides-source/guides/release/reference/syntax-conversion-guide.md

 <MyGreeting @params={{array "Hello" "World"}}>
 ```

-### When to use curly invocation syntax?
+### Are curly braces gone completely?

-Although angle bracket syntax is considered to be the best approach, curly invocation syntax is fine to keep using.
-In some cases, curly invocation is still required.
+In some cases, classic invocation is still required.

-For example, when you need direct support for positional arguments or if your components are nested within the file tree, you should still reach for those curly braces:
+For example, when you need direct support for positional arguments, or if your components are nested within the file tree, curly braces are still appropriate:

 ```handlebars
 {{some-component param1 param2}}